X

 Late summer or fall rose pruning:

-At the end of summer, once nighttime temperatures are 70°F (21°C) or below, prune roses to encourage a fall flush of blooms.
-Prune out dead and diseased wood and any crossing canes.
-Prune all over lightly by about ⅓.
+At the end of summer, once nighttime temperatures are 70°F (21°C) or below, lightly prune and fertilize roses to encourage a fall flush of blooms.

 To fall prune climbing roses, remove the long outward-growing canes.
 Shorten and selectively remove the lateral (sideways) branches.